 However, we appreciated the extra touches including a selection of jams as well as fixings to make our new favorite Catalan treat – Pan Con Tomate.
 Overall, the breakfast provided a pleasant, energizing start to our busy Barcelona days.

 Gracia is a highly desirable neighborhood for travelers to Barcelona.
-The neighborhood has a feeling of authenticity with architecture dating back to the 19th century before Gracia was swallowed up by Barcelona.
+The neighborhood has a local feeling with its architecture dating back to the 19th century before Gracia was swallowed up by Barcelona.
 But Gracia’s history is just part of the neighborhood’s story.

 A slew of trendy shops now dot the streets next to older, family-run businesses, and restaurants abound with jovial diners spilling on to the streets at prime dinner time hours.
 In addition to the many local shops and restaurants, the Gracia neighborhood has two must-see attractions – Gaudi’s amazing Park Güell and the Mercat de l’Abaceria Central.